 All applicants must be willing to spend the time necessary to be effective members of the Board.
-This includes: attending a Board orientation for new Board members held in January; a Board retreat held in February; attending 5 -6 Board meetings per year; completing 10-12 hours of committee work or participating in other projects/meetings each month.
+This includes: attending a Board orientation for new Board members held in January; attend monthly board meetings; complete up to 10-12 hours of committee work or participate in other projects/meetings each month.
 In addition, Board members are encouraged (but not required) to participate and attend the OMA Fall Conference held in early November and other key OMA events including the Gala and Spring Training.

 All board members are expected to contribute financially to OMA.
 The following is a summary of the financial commitment expected of OMA Board members.
 The complete guidelines are available upon request.
 Please note that the first three expectations are required.
 The latter three are optional, based on your interests and preferences.
 In special circumstances, these financial expectations may be adjusted after consultation with the Executive Director and/or President.